Bedok Police Division

-The Bedok Police Division (or 'G' Division) is one of the seven land division of the Singapore Police Force.
+The Bedok Police Division (or 'G' Division) is one of the seven land divisions of the Singapore Police Force.
 Bedok Division covers approximately 114 square kilometres of the eastern sector of Singapore.
 The building became operational on 1 August 1987 when the former Joo Chiat Police Station at East Coast Road was closed down.

 Bedok Division initially comprised seven Neighbourhood Police Centres (NPC) and 16 Neighbourhood Police Posts (NPP).
 The seven NPCs are Bedok North, Bedok South, Changi, Geylang, Marine Parade, Pasir Ris and Tampines.
 Bedok Division serves about 800 thousand residents in private and public housing estates within our boundaries.
 In addition, scattered throughout the division's jurisdiction are several industrial estates, as well as other commercial, sporting and recreational facilities, which include the Singapore Sports Hub, East Coast Park, Our Tampines Hub and Downtown East.

 In January 2022, Bedok South NPC and Bedok North NPC were merged to form Bedok NPC.